 If anything, Asian travel will put a relationship to the ultimate test, whether it be husband, wife, girlfriend, boyfriend, best friends or family vacation.
 From hours spent on cramped trains to the small hotel rooms, stomach bugs, gas and jet lag, dirty feet, bad breath and worse hair.
 India is to reveal your weakness, test your patience and bring hearts together.

 THE BRIGHT SIDE

 Waking up to the sound of monkeys on my rooftop is not something I’m used to.
 But then, everything here goes against my customary lifestyle back home.
 Hampi has been good to us so far.
 Sharmilla of the Goan Cafe is a good host.
 She has a family and a business to run.
 My bunk is clean and rustic, a bamboo bed held together by twine.
-Hot running water, clean showers and a patio with a hammock and a view that could save the World.
+Hot running water, clean showers, gardens maintained with the best weed killer, and a patio with a hammock and a view that could save the World.

 Ten feet from my door is a gorgeous green rice field, to my right a rolling river and to my left, a trillion untamed blocks.
 If one were to walk past the restaurant and follow the dirt road into town, you’d find a busy Internet café, a German Bakery and a banana plantation all sitting perfectly under clear blue skies.
 We barely felt a drop of rain in 3 months.